Maternity Photography Session

 I love connecting couples in from of the camera, my supermodels did an outstanding job doing so.
 As we progressed through the location, we found a beautiful ray of sun shining through and captured a few images at this location.

 One of the advantages of working outdoors is the ability to utilize the current environment and architecture.
 The bond of this couple, surrounded by pillars of concrete, to me, represents the strong foundation of the family that this child will be growing.

 This image is very special for me personally.
-First and foremost, working in tunnels allows to create very specific look.
-Second the overall architecture of the location is unique in its self.
-Honestly, I felt bad for Pat and Milton, b/c this was a tough shot to get…. first I have sun light in the background at the end of the tunnel, then I have sunlight in front of the tunnel and light behind them… all of these aspects needed to be carefully controlled on top of other limitation of physics 🙂 wide apertures and couple who are a bit tired (wink wink).
-I give them a lots of credit for patience they had to create this images.
+First and foremost, working in tunnels allows creating a very specific look.
+Second, the overall architecture of the location is unique in its self.
+Honestly, I felt bad for Pat and Milton, b/c this was a tough shot to get…. first I have sunlight in the background at the end of the tunnel, then I have sunlight in front of the tunnel and light behind them… all of these aspects needed to be carefully controlled on top of other limitation of physics 🙂 wide apertures and couple who are a bit tired (wink wink).
+I give them a lot of credit for the patience they had to create these images.

-Overall, I personally was happy with this way this session turned out, can’t wait to finish editing this session and delivering it to my couple who “Do not know how to pose” 🙂
+Overall, I personally was happy with the way this session turned out, can’t wait to finish editing this session and delivering it to my couple who “Do not know how to pose” 🙂